pcengines/apu2-documentation/docs/research/ROCA.md

        TPM Firmware Update completed successfully.
 ```

-This can take 3-5 minutes.
-After it completes, TPM is not useful until the next
+This can take 3-5 minutes, depending on the firmware update size.
+After it
-reboot:
+completes, TPM is not useful until the next reboot:

 ```
 $ ./TPMFactoryUpd -info